-Why You Will Love This Recipe
+Why You'll Love This Easy Chimichurri Rice Recipe

 Full ingredient amounts and preparation instructions are in the printable recipe card at the bottom of this post.

-How to Make Chimichurri Rice
+How To Make Chimichurri Rice

 Whether you serve it as a side dish or include ingredients like shrimp or chicken to make an even heartier main course, this savory recipe will be sure to please everyone around your dinner table!